str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 1. `vectorized_loops()`
 2. `vectorized_slice()`
 3. `vectorized_flatten()`

+---

+## The Assignment
+Classification is used widely in machine learning to figure out how to sort new data that comes through.
+You will build, train and test decision tree models to perform basic classification tasks.
+Students should understand how decision trees and random forests work.
+This will help you develop an intuition for how and why accuracy differs for training and testing data based on different parameters.

 ### Assignment Introduction
 For this assignment we're going to need an explicit way to make structured decisions.
 The `DecisionNode` class will be used to represent a decision node as some atomic choice in a binary decision graph.
 We would only use this implementation of the Decision Tree for this assignment and any other implementations will be checked against and denied credit.